emqx/emqx-docs/CONTRIBUTING-EN.md

 ## How to contribute

-EMQ X's documentation will be published at [https://docs.emqx.io/](https://docs.emqx.io/).
+EMQX's documentation will be published at [https://docs.emqx.io/](https://docs.emqx.io/).
 You can contribute documentation via the followings methods.

 > **Note:** The following methods require a GitHub account to operate.
 If you do not have a GitHub account, please click on the [GitHub registration page](https://github.com/join) to create one.